Career Fair + MIIS Roundtable

 How many organizations will be at the Career Fair?

-For the past several years, we have 100+ organizations, and we expect even more this year!
+For the past several years, we have hosted approximately 100 organizations.

 Are there other events happening before the fair?